cu-swe4s-fall-2025/assignment-2-python-refresher-garretthauserCUB/README.md

 This was done because 'Area' data is stored in first column, indexed from zero in Agrofood_co2_emmisions.csv.
 - updated variavle name fires_column to forestFires_column.
 This is done bacause there are two columns in Agrofood_co2_emmisions.csv that track fire data; Savana fires and Forest fires.
 The original fires_column = 4 corresponds to the Forest fire column in the dataset.

+updated get_column() function in my_utils.py code to accept string values for result_column variable, and defaults to 1 if result_column is not passed a value when get_column() is called.
+Changed the value of variable forestFires_column from 4 to 'Forest fires'.